Selegie House: History

+HDB recreation club was created in 1964 and used to hold rooftop parties at Selegie House.
 The rental flats in the complex costed $120 per month at the time of its opening.
 However, the complex did not include a multi-storey car park.
 When HDB first started, the flats were initially designated solely for rental to aid low income Singaporeans.
 However, in 1964, HDB decided to release the flats for sale instead.
 By 1968, policies were formulated so that Singaporeans could use their CPF to pay and own an HDB flat.
 Halimah Yacob, sworn in as the 8th President of the Republic of Singapore on 14 September 2017, the first female President in Singapore's history was a notable resident at Selegie House.
-The complex was also a stonethrow away from David Marshall's birthplace, which was reportedly a shophouse along selegie road in junction with either Sophia Road or Wilkie Road.

 By the 1970s, the building was sensationalised by tabloid newspaper due to reports of suicidal attempts by jumpers.
 Around 1980s, residents moved out to pursue new neighbourhoods with better amenities.
 There were also new residents who moved to Selegie House due to its proximity to City Centre.
 On 4 April 1997, the government expanded Main Upgrading Programme in batches for HDB flats, which included Selegie House under batch 11.The flat owners had been billed accordingly on 20 July 2004.
 In May 1998, a majority of residents of the complex voted for upgrades and better amenities for the complex.
 In 2003, the complex received a new gateway, drop-off porches, a playground, sheltered walkways and a pavilion.
 The building can be conveniently located in between Little India MRT station and Rochor MRT station within 5 to 10 minutes walking distance.

-Since 2006, Mr Lee Tor Joon and his wife, residents of Selegie House had been helping their neighbours to put up Singapore's national flag every year on national day.
-Soon after, the building was featured on national TV and became a favourite amongst photo enthusiasts during national day.
+Since 2006, Lee Tor Joon and his wife, residents of Selegie House had been helping their neighbours to put up Singapore's national flag every year on national day.
+Soon after, the building was featured on television and became a favourite amongst photo enthusiasts during national day.

 On 10 March 2008, Urban Redevelopment Authority unveiled plans for Ophir-Rochor Corridor for Rochor district (which Selegie House was situated).
 The redevelopment plan was to increase offices, hotels, residential and other complementary facilities set within a park-like environment over the next 10–15 years.
 The district had since been rebranded as arts, education and culture district under Rochor Planning Area.
-In 2009, Lasalle College of Fine Arts was officially opened by then Minister for Education and Second Minister for Defence, Ng Eng Hen across the complex.
 The building was proudly featured in "Experience Singapore", issue 47 in 2013.